codedownio/sandwich/sandwich-site/docs/formatters/tui.md

 * `export EDITOR="vim +LINE FILE"` (same as previous)
 * `export EDITOR="emacs -nw --eval '(progn (find-file FILE) (goto-line LINE) (forward-char (- COLUMN 1)) (recenter))'"`
   * This one recenters the view after jumping to the given location.
 You can put arbitrary Emacs Lisp here.
+* `export EDITOR="code -g FILE:LINE:COLUMN"` (For VSCode)

 ## Configuration

 Several aspects of the UI can be configured in your test code when you introduce the formatter.
 For example, you can set the initial value of the [visibility threshold](http://hackage.haskell.org/package/sandwich/docs/Test-Sandwich-Formatters-TerminalUI.html#v:terminalUIVisibilityThreshold) or settings like [terminalUIShowRunTimes](http://hackage.haskell.org/package/sandwich-0.1.0.3/docs/Test-Sandwich-Formatters-TerminalUI.html#v:terminalUIShowRunTimes).

 You can also set a default value to use for the `EDITOR` command if the variable is not set.
-If you want even more control over opening editors, you can provide a custom callback which will be used instead of the default to do this.
+If you want even more control over opening editors, you can provide a custom callback which will be used instead of the default to open them.